N02870941/mazes/docs/README.md

 # Maze solving
 Now that we have generated a maze, we want to solve it.
 Solving the maze can be done in several ways.
 We will use the A* algorithm to solve it.
-A* is a single source shortest pathfinding algorithm.
+A* is a single source shortest path algorithm.
 In the case of our maze, we will have a starting point specified by a pixel's location in the image and a target pixel location to get to.
 We will then run A* on the maze to find shortest path between the two vertices (pixels).
 Pseudo code for A* follows: